littleosbook/littleosbook/output.md

 The first cell corresponds to row zero, column zero on the console.
 Using an ASCII table, one can see that A corresponds to 65 or `0x41`.
-Therefore, to write the character A with a green foreground (2) and dark grey background (8) at place (0,0), the following assembly instruction is used
+Therefore, to write the character A with a green foreground (2) and dark grey background (8) at place (0,0), the following assembly instruction is used:

 ~~~ {.nasm}
     mov [0x000B8000], 0x4128
 ~~~

-The second cell then corresponds to row zero, column one and its address is:
+The second cell then corresponds to row zero, column one and its address is
+therefore:

 ~~~
     0x000B8000 + 16 = 0x000B8010
 ~~~

-This can all be done a lot easier in C by treating the address `0x000B8000` as a char pointer, `char *fb = (char *) 0x000B8000`.
+This can also be done in C by treating the address `0x000B8000` as a char pointer, `char *fb = (char *) 0x000B8000`.
 Then, writing A to at place (0,0) with green foreground and dark grey background becomes: